LogtalkDotOrg/logtalk3/manuals/_sources/userman/events.rst.txt

 With the integration between object-oriented and event-driven programming, we intend to achieve the following goals:

-*  Minimize the coupling between objects.
+*  Minimize the *coupling* between objects.
 An object should only contain what is intrinsic to it.
 If an object observes another object, that means that it should depend only on the public protocol of the object observed and not on the implementation of that protocol.

-*  Provide a mechanism for building reflexive systems in Logtalk based on the dynamic behavior of objects in complement to the reflective information on object predicates and relations.
+*  Provide a mechanism for building *reflexive systems* in Logtalk based on the dynamic behavior of objects in complement to the reflective information on object predicates and relations.

-*  Provide a mechanism for easily defining method pre- and post-conditions that can be toggled using the :ref:`events <flag_events>` compiler flag.
+*  Provide a mechanism for easily defining method *pre- and post-conditions* that can be toggled using the :ref:`events <flag_events>` compiler flag.
 The pre- and post-conditions may be defined in the same object containing the methods or distributed between several objects acting as method monitors.

+*  Provide a *publish-subscribe* mechanism where public messages play the role of events.

 .. _events_definitions: